1 9 7 9 (UK)

 The BAFTA award-winning television play for 1979 was Dennis Potter’s Blue Remembered Hills (BBC1), which was a stunningly effective portrayal of children, not as innocents, but as small versions of the adults they are to become.

 The group of seven-year-olds experiencing adventures in the Forest of Dean – that strange and magical enclave in the heart of Gloucestershire – on an idyllic summer’s afternoon in 1943 in this episode of Play For Today were played by actors and actresses well past the age of consent and, in the case of porky Colin Welland – as the cowardly fat boy, Willie – far from small.
 The effect was comically horrific.

-Their games and spontaneous actions (continuous and in real-time) reflect their awareness of WWII, but no adults are present to intrude.
+Their games, spontaneous actions (continuous and in real-time) and casual cruelty reflected their awareness of WWII, but no adults were present to intrude.

 Potter’s remembrance of his boyhood was vivid.
 There was, for example, the saga of the squirrel, the unfortunate creature bludgeoned and prodded to death by the hysterical boys whose bloodlust almost immediately turned to remorse and floods of tears.

 There was, too, the fight between the two big boys each hoping that the other would back down, and in which a straight blow was rarely struck but which – like all boyhood scraps – consisted mainly of endless rolling over and the inevitable entangling and stretching of jumpers.

 There was laughter, there was fear (however self-induced) as the children’s imaginations raced away from them.
 They believed an escaped Italian prisoner of war was hunting them.
 “He’s after blood.
 English blood,” said the frightened Willie, succeeding only in frightening himself still further.

 And at the end, there was a horrible death as the children, taunting the hapless Donald, unwittingly shut him in the barn while it began to blaze.